 Documenting the Source of Autographed Pre-War Cards: Or How I Stopped Worrying and Learned to Love Autograph Collecting

-In the wake of the forged autographed T206 scandal uncovered by the crack Net54 investigative team, I have spent a good two months researching the sources of authentic autographed pre-war cards back as far as possible.
+Immediately, following the December 2018 disclosure of over a dozen forged signatures on T206 cards appearing in several big auction houses, I spent a good two months researching the sources of authentic autographed pre-war cards back as far as possible.
 There is good reason to be suspicious with any autograph you did not get in person.
 I do think it is up to every autograph collector to do what he can to educate himself before collecting autographs.
 Forgeries have always been part of the autograph hobby, at least from the first time someone witnessed a collector spending money on an autograph he didn’t get in person.
 It is why so many do not collect autographs of deceased folks and do not understand why anyone in their right mind would.

-A lot of suspicion with respect to the current signed pre-ward scandal is driven by the experience of hobbyists, most or whom never even heard of or saw authentic signed pre-war cards being discussed in any public hobby magazine or forum until the last 10 or 15 years.
-So, with a lot of help from Net54 Hobby Historian David Kathman (Net54: trdcrdkid), I have been reviewing a number of old hobby publications from the 1950s and 60s to try to uncover some evidence of their existence.
+A lot of suspicion with respect to the current signed pre-war card scandal is driven by the experience of hobbyists, most or whom never even heard of or saw authentic signed pre-war cards being discussed in any public hobby magazine or forum until the last 10 or 15 years.
+So, I have been speaking with the folks who got the autographs on the cards and, with a lot of help from Hobby Historian David Kathman, reviewing a number of old hobby publications from the 1950s and 60s to try to uncover some evidence of their existence.

 Somehow more exciting was finding Jeff attempting to sell autographed tobacco cards as early as 1968.
 In the January 1968 issue of Sports Trader, you can see Jeff offering “1910 era cig cards – Carrigan – signed on back” and “wahoo Sam Crawford – 2 diff, each $2.00 – signed on picture”: